albertoaignr/MechaCar_Statistical_Analysis/README.md

 As the data we have from the MechaCar reflects mpg and it was found it was somewhat reliable to take it as a statistically significant, we could compare with dataset of mpg of different brands.

-We can compare with Highway Miles per Galon consumed as they're the highest values

-See if Horsepower vs mpg is similar or better relationship with other cars.
+Highway Miles per Galon consumed could be used to compare as they represents the highest values (optimal use).
+We could determine if Horsepower vs mpg relationship is similar or better than the other cars.

-Waht metrics?
-Null/alternative hypothesis?
-What test and why?
-What data is needed?
+Null Hypothesis: No statistical diference.

+Alternative Hypothesis: Statistically potential indicator of a better performance.

+Data about the horsepower of the MechaCars need to be collected and a two-sample t-test could be perfomed to determine the statistical difference between the distribution means form the two.